HexoCraft/AddLight/README.md

 # AddLight
 This plugin allow server admin to add invisible light sources.

-Enable the plugin using the command **/AddLight enable** then left click any item with glowstone dust to add invisible light source.
+Enable the plugin using the command **/AddLight enable** then left click any item or inside a WorldEdit selection with glowstone dust to add invisible light source.
 You can also remove the light source by right clicking.

 ####Depedency: